nicothyun/nicothyun.github.io/index.md

 ![caveat: sailormoon wave]({{ site.url }}/images/sailormoon-wave.gif)

-I am a [growth marketer](https://www.linkedin.com/in/nuyyuey/) "Nicole Teo on Linkedin"){:target="_blank"}.
-I dipped my toes in arts, crypto, payments & e-commerce industries.
+I am a [growth marketer](https://www.linkedin.com/in/nuyyuey/ "Nicole Teo on Linkedin"){:target="_blank"}.
+I dipped my toes in crypto, payments & e-commerce industries.
 Throughout the years, I picked up a variety of experiences helping startups and brands find product-market fit in 0 to 1 environment to scaling hyper user growth from 1 to 100x.

 At the fundamentals, great marketicng tells a story.
 Hence, I like to think of myself as an aspiring storyteller that combines **code, design, words, data, interative media** to tell the story of your brand and its products.
 [See my publications & content archive here.](https://nicothyun.notion.site/hy-s-www-content-portfolio-archives-d04209c98f0148c4b59dc4e85bee9321)